 Anatomy of the ACL

 The anterior cruciate ligament is one of the major stabilizing ligaments in the knee.
 It is a strong rope-like structure located in the center of the knee, running from the femur (thighbone) to the tibia (shinbone).
 The ACL is one of the four major ligaments of the knee that connects the femur to the tibia and helps stabilize your knee joint.
 It prevents excessive forward movement of the tibia in relation to the femur as well as limits rotational movements of the knee.
-When this ligament tears, unfortunately, it does not heal on its own and often leads to the feeling of instability in the knee, requiring reconstruction to correct the abnormality.
+When this ligament tears, unfortunately, it rarely heals on its own and often leads to the feeling of instability in the knee and meniscus damage, requiring reconstruction to correct the abnormality.